 I’m not usually one for dessert after dinner, nor do I have a large sweet tooth.

-However, I’m a complete sucker for anything with coconut and pecans, so a small slice of this Chocolate Chop Dessert Loaf with Coconut and Pecans is definitely one of my favorite after dinner treats.
+However, I’m a complete sucker for anything with coconut and pecans, so a small slice of this chocolaty quick bread is one of my favorite after-dinner treats.

 The ingredient list;